lzim/teampsd/README.md

 This is a great way to check the formatting and output of your markdown file in the actual Manual before you hand off the review for QA Test.

-## 5. Check your file against the GH Actions by making a pull request to the QA branch.
+## (SKIP FOR NOW) 5.
+Check your file against the GH Actions by making a pull request to the QA branch.
 - Assign QA Test reviewers and check for a red X by each GH Action and read the output of where errors occurred.
 - Once the reviewers have given feedback, merge the Feature branch into the QA branch.

+## (Just create a regular pull request process for now (i.e Create a pull requeust using the branch your created in the GH-Pages branch and assign it to merge into the GH-Pages branch, TBD for QA branch at the moment)
 ## 6. Assign QA Prod from QA branch
 - Make the changes/feedback you received from both the GH Actions and reviewers from the Feature branch.
 - Once you are done, you are now in QA Prod.